LAB02-Research/HASS.Agent/README.md

 Since this is a sparetime project, next to a fulltime job, it's just not realistic.
 I'd love to tinker with it in the future, perhaps as a testcase for Microsoft's new MAUI platform, but it won't happen anytime soon.
 By focussing on Windows, I can make sure it really excels there instead of being meh everywhere.

-You can try this [companion app](https://www.home-assistant.io/blog/2020/09/18/mac-companion/) for macOS, or [IoPC](https://github.com/maksimkurb/IoPC) which runs on Linux.
+You can use the [official companion app](https://apps.apple.com/us/app/home-assistant/id1099568401) for macOS, or [IoPC](https://github.com/maksimkurb/IoPC) which runs on Linux.
 Note: I haven't tested either.

 ----